Wallsmedia/XmlResult/README.md

-### XmlResult and FromXmlBody MVC XML formatter extensions.
+### ASP.NET Core MVC Xml formatter extensions

 ### Nuget Package:
 https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Formatters.Xml.Extensions

-###  MVC XML formatter's extensions allow:
+### ASP.NET Core MVC Xml formatter's extensions allow:

-1. In ASP.NET MVC CORE Web REST application to have deal with flat XML and DataContract XML.
+1. ASP.NET MVC Core Web Application controller actions to control the Xml serialization type.
-2. Remove ObjectResult limitation to use only one type of MVC XML serializer per WEB Application.
+2. Avoid the ObjectResult limitation to use only one type of MVC Xml serializer per ASP.NET MVC Core Web Application.
-3. Satisfy all possible XML JAVA WEB REST API and XML .NET WEB REST API communication scenarios.
+3. Satisfy all possible Xml JAVA REST Web API and Xml .NET REST Web API communication scenarios.
-4. Improve the control logics of the type MVC XML used formatters.

 ### XmlResult
-An Action result which formats the given object as XML.
+An Action result which formats the given object as Xml.

-1. The XmlResult is the similar feature to JsonResult in project "Microsoft.AspNetCore.Mvc.Formatters.Json".
+1. The XmlResult is the similar feature to JsonResult in the project "Microsoft.AspNetCore.Mvc.Formatters.Json".
-2. It allows to use more then one type of the MVC XML formatter per Web REST Application.
-3. It allows to return XML formatted response with the HTTP Response Body.
-4. The property of the XmlResult defines which one of the MVC XML formatters to use either XmlSerializer or DataContractSerializer.
+2. The property "XmlSerializerType" of the XmlResult defines which one of the MVC Xml formatters to use either XmlSerializer or DataContractSerializer.
+3. It allows to return Xml formatted response with using the HTTP Response Body.

-### FromXmlBody
+### "FromXmlBody"
-Specifies that a parameter or property should be bound using the request body XML.
+Specifies an action parameter or property that should be bound with using the HTTP request Xml body.

-1. The FromBodyXmlAttribute is the similar attribute to FromBodyAttribute in project "Microsoft.AspNetCore.Mvc".
+1. The FromBodyXmlAttribute is the similar attribute to FromBodyAttribute in the project "Microsoft.AspNetCore.Mvc".
-2. FromBodyXmlAttribute forces try to use XML serializer for the HTTP Request Body with using ether "DataContractSerializer" or "XmlSerializer".
-3. It allows to use more then one type of the MVC XML formatter per Web REST Application.
+2. The property "XmlSerializerType" of the FromBodyXmlAttribute defines which one of the MVC Xml formatters to use either XmlSerializer or DataContractSerializer.

 ### Example of using in the application: